Core Sector39 Team

 Dr Jack hunter (email@example.com)

 Jack is the Social Media Co-Ordinator for the project.
-He has a degree in Archaeology & Anthropology from the University of Bristol, a PGCert in Secondary Religious Education from the University of Chester, and is currently a PhD candidate in the Department of Archaeology & Anthropology at the University of Bristol, and a lecturer in Sociology and Religious Studies at North Shropshire College.
-He has published several books on the intersection of anthropology, religious studies and the paranormal, the most recent of which include Talking With the Spirits (2014), Strange Dimensions (2015) and Damned Facts (2016) and Engaging the Anomalous (2018).
-He is interested in exploring the possibility of an alternative way of engaging with and understanding the landscape and environment, informed by his anthropological research and interests.
-He completed his Permaculture Design Course at Chester Cathedral in 2017.
+He has a degree in Archaeology & Anthropology from the University of Bristol, a PGCert in Secondary Religious Education from the University of Chester, and a PhD in Social Anthropology from the University of Bristol.
+He completed a Permaculture Design Course at Chester Cathedral in 2017.
+He is a lecturer in Sociology and Psychology at North Shropshire College, and has published several books on the intersections of anthropology, religious studies and the paranormal, the most recent of which include Talking With the Spirits (2014), Strange Dimensions (2015), Damned Facts (2016) and Engaging the Anomalous (2018).
+He is interested in exploring the possibility of an alternative way of engaging with and understanding ecology and the environment, informed by his anthropological research and interests.

 Members at Large